Tractables/Alea.jl/README.md

 ## Running the artifact

-As before, start and enter the container iwth the following:
+As before, start and enter the container with the following:

 > Note: if the container already exists, remove it with `docker rm artifact-container`